jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

-As you can see in the table there is a bit of difference between the QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not; `Xo` has the opposite meaning.
+As you can see in the table there is a bit of difference between the QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not; `Xo` is the other way round.
 There are several potential causes for the differences:

 - The bugs are only described in prose.
 Thus my implementations are probably different than those done by the original authors.
-- Data generation differs between QuickCheck and _jqwik_ which can lead to more or less collisions and thus to better or worse bug detection.
+- Data generation - especially the distribution of values across the full integer range - differs between QuickCheck and _jqwik_ which can lead to more or less collisions and thus to better or worse bug detection.
-- Some of the properties are not fully specified in the paper.
-My interpretation of the property's name might be different.
+- Some of the properties are not fully specified in the original paper.
+My interpretation of the property's name might not fit the code.

 All in all, however, the results are quite alike and suggest similar conclusions.